stremen/stremen.github.io/README.md

 # stremen.github.io
-web site for people with interests in wood- and metalworking and art
+web site for some people with interests in wood- and metalworking, classical music or art